AkileswarKrishnasamy/learn-git/README.md

 #this heading is added to make the merge with the main branch

 ##this is to add a feature branch and main branch clash

+this is to understand rebasing example written from the main branch